mokeddembillel/My-GPT/README.md

-# my-transformer
+# My-GPT

-### For now, a character level transformer used to generate Shakespeare's like  text.
+### For now, a character-level transformer that generates Shakespeare's like text.
 ### Next step is to use subwords